Phillip Danault

-Phillip Danault (born February 24, 1993) is a Canadian professional ice hockey forward and alternate captain for the Los Angeles Kings of the National Hockey League (NHL).
+Phillip Danault (born February 24, 1993) is a Canadian professional ice hockey player who is a forward for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the first round, 26th overall, by the Chicago Blackhawks of the 2011 NHL entry draft.
-Danault has also previously played for the Montreal Canadiens.
-Danault played major junior ice hockey with the Victoriaville Tigres and Moncton Wildcats of the Quebec Major Junior Hockey League.
+Danault has also previously played for the Los Angeles Kings.

 Early life

-Danault was born on February 24, 1993, in Victoriaville, Quebec, to Alain and Michelle Danault.
-His mother is a nurse while his father served as the public address announcer for the Victoriaville Tigres of the Quebec Major Junior Hockey League (QMJHL).
+Danault was born on February 24, 1993, in Victoriaville, Quebec, to parents Alain and Michelle.
+His mother works as a nurse while his father previously served as the public address announcer for the Victoriaville Tigres of the Quebec Major Junior Hockey League (QMJHL).